 Summary and Next Steps

 I would be happy to discuss how existential therapy could help you, whether as a primary approach or mixed with other clinical methods.
 I work with individuals, couples, and families with grown kids using existential therapy.
 This approach can be used as a virtual therapy or in person.
 I often braid existential therapy techniques with other approaches, particularly psychodynamic therapy and narrative therapy.
-This approach fits well with some specialty services, too.
+This approach fits well with some intensive therapy services, too.

 Please feel free to contact me to discuss existential therapy or inquire about my services.